leongjwm/yolov3/README.md

 ### Creating a Virtual Environment (Windows)
 To download all the required packages and prevent dependency conflicts, a virtual environment is required.
 A brief guide on how to create virtual environments in Windows using the `venv` library will be demonstrated below.

-For Mac/Linux users, please refer to this [link](https://docs.python.org/3/library/venv.html).
+For Mac/Linux users, please refer to this [link](https://docs.python.org/3/library/venv.html) instead.

+To download the `venv` package using Command Prompt:

+`python3 -m venv /path/to/new/virtual/environment`